pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 #### How to use

 As the workflow diagram indicated, the function checks each zone and surface to determine its conditioned type.
 The conditioned type of a zone is determined after model sizing simulation.
-Therefore, it is critical to note that this function will only work after a successful full year simulation or sizing run.
-To do that, follow the script below prior calling the function.
+Therefore, it is critical to note that this function will only work after a successful full-year simulation or sizing run.
+To do that, follow the script below before calling the function.

 ```ruby
 # Initiate the standard to PRM and load the model (model needs to be v3.4 or lower)